 As of cPanel & WHM version 56, we ship the following stock drivers:

 In cPanel & WHM version 11.52, we removed the

 You can enable or disable TailWatch drivers in WHM's Service Manager interface (Home >> Service Configuration >> Service Manager).

 chkservd driver determines whether a process is online and whether to restart it.
 By default, the

-chkservd driver checks each service every five minutes to determine whether the server is online.
+chkservd driver checks each service every five minutes to determine whether the service is online.